 The processing increases the amount of terpenes especially Linalool and Geraniol.
 These give the tea a floral and fruity fragrance with notes of geranium, rose, citrus, citronella and lychee.
 If the plantation is visited by the jassids, then the tea plants create another compound called 2,6-dimethyl-3,7-octadien-2,6-diol which is a precursor to Hotrienol.
 The reason why the tea plant creates this terpene is either because it is a fragrance that the Jassids do not enjoy or because it attracts the natural predators to the Jassids, but whatever the reason, the result is even higher levels of terpenes.
 Hotrienol is responsible for the fermented, sweet fragrance in Riesling, Gewurztraminer, elderflower, rose and honey.

 There are many tea vendors out there selling Eastern Beauty (aka Oriental Beauty, White Tip Oolong, Dongfang Meiren, Bai Hao Oolong).
 They all make the same claims about the leafhoppers and the intense muscatel aroma, but the fact is that there are so many different grades ranging from the sublime to the awful.

 In Taiwan, this tea is at a premium and extremely expensive.
 True Eastern Beauty picked from Miaoli County should retail at upwards of £50 per 100g.
 Anything less and there is no way that it is Eastern Beauty which has been insect bitten.

 Really, the origin and the authenticity of the tea does not matter.
-What is important is that the tea is delicious with an intense honeyed fruit aroma that is unmistakeable.
-We are confident that after tasting our Eastern Beauty you will have a standard against which all other Eastern Beauty can be judged - it is perfection.
+What is important is that the tea is delicious with an intense honeyed fruit aroma that is unmistakable.
+We are confident that after tasting our Eastern Beauty, you will have a standard against which all other Eastern Beauty can be judged - it is perfection.